irfanxdev/irfanxdev/README.md

 # 💫 Hi I'm Irfan Ansari : "Let's makes the world digital"
-- A Full Stack Developer skilled in developing wed application using Express.js , React.js and Modern Framework. connecting DataBase with postgress and MongoDb , deploying produnction ready App.
+- A Full Stack Developer skilled in developing wed application using Express.js , React.js and Modern Framework. connecting DataBase with postgress and MongoDb , deploying production ready App.

-- I also intrested in Buildin the production ready web application by integrating a Ai.
+- I also intrested in Building the production ready web application by integrating Ai.

 ```typescript
 const developer = {